devovh/MC/README.md

 * MySQL version required: 5.7 / Download: https://dev.mysql.com/downloads/mysql/5.7.html

+* Installing a newer version of MySQL results in a Crash Emulator.
+* It is possible that at a later date there will be an update of this,
+* so everything will be normal on the latest version of MySQL.
+* But it doesn't make such a big problem because version 5.7 is also a good solution.

 * Based on TrinityCore 3.3.5a latest release, Updates are added every now and then.

 * This emulator is inspired by the designation for the High Rate Server range.